-Verstappen tops practice 3 ahead of qualifying for Sakhir GP
+Bottas takes pole position for Sakhir GP ahead of Russell

+Charles Leclerc, who led F1 with seven poles last season, drove superbly in a Ferrari which has not been competitive this year and qualified in fourth place ahead of Racing Point’s Sergio Perez.

+Former champion Kimi Raikkonen was among the five drivers eliminated from Q1, the first part of qualifying.
+Four-time champion Sebastian Vettel of Ferrari; McLaren’s Lando Norris, and Red Bull’s Alexander Albon all went out of Q2, while Verstappen topped it to set himself up well for Q3.

-SAKHIR, Bahrain (AP) — Max Verstappen boosted Red Bull by posting the fastest time in the third and final practice session for the Sakhir Grand Prix on Saturday.
+Earlier, Verstappen boosted Red Bull by posting the fastest time in the third and final practice but lacked enough pace to unsettle Mercedes on his final lap in qualifying.

+“I hope we have a bit of fun tomorrow,” Verstappen said after missing out on his first pole this season.
+“All the lap times are so close.”

+Hamilton will not be around this time, but Verstappen is wary of Russell.

+“For sure both of the Mercedes cars will be quick tomorrow,” he said.
+“George is a good driver so we need to take care of both cars to try and win.”

-He moved up the leaderboard late in the session to finish .21 seconds ahead of Mercedes driver Valtteri Bottas and .36 clear of Bottas’ temporary teammate George Russell.
+In P3, Verstappen moved up the leaderboard late in the session to finish .21 seconds ahead of Bottas and .36 clear of Russell.

 Verstappen has won one race this season in a slower car than Mercedes.